Pineapple Fiber: A Sustainable Option For Your Future Fashion

 Caring for Pineapple Fiber Products

 Furthermore, when ironing the fabric, use low to medium heat and place a cloth or thin towel as a barrier.
 It is vital to prevent burning the items which may lead to faded colors.
 When you’re not wearing it, make sure to store it in a dry and clean area.
-We recommend hanging it instead of folding to avoid creases.
-By following these tips, you will have well-shaped pineapple fiber products for an extended period.

 Best of Pineapple Fiber Products